xwan0374/IDEA9103_Final_Xingyue_Wan/README.md

 let fft;
 let isPlaying = false;
 ```
--Add the audio of my choice to the function Audio preloaded into the function.
+- Add the audio of my choice to the function Audio preloaded into the function.
 ```
 function preload() {
   audio = loadSound('asset/summer.mp3');
 }

 ```
--I added the initialisation of the FFT object and the connection to the audio.
+- I added the initialisation of the FFT object and the connection to the audio.
 ```
 fft = new p5.FFT();
 audio.connect(fft);
 ```
--I created a button named ‘Play Audio’ using the createButton() function and set its position to (20, 20).
+- I created a button named ‘Play Audio’ using the createButton() function and set its position to (20, 20).
 I used the mousePressed() function to associate the toggleAudio() function with the button's click event as a toggle for the audio playback state.
 ```
 let button = createButton('Play Audio');
 button.position(20, 20);
 button.mousePressed(toggleAudio);
 ```
--I added the `toggleAudio()` function to toggle the play state of the audio when the user clicks the play/pause button.
+- I added the `toggleAudio()` function to toggle the play state of the audio when the user clicks the play/pause button.
 ```
 function toggleAudio() {
   if (audio.isPlaying()) {